 - mechanical fixes, like unifying the spelling into US or British English or replacing, for example, “eg.” with “e.g.”

 - Fairly simple ones.
-Switching around the order of a few words in a sentence or moving part of a paragraph to after a figure instead of before can look much more dramatic than they are.
+Switching around the order of a few words in a sentence or moving part of a paragraph to after a figure instead of before can look much more dramatic than it is.

 Of course, knowing this doesn’t make it much easier to see a work that you’ve spent a lot of time and effort to prepare come back covered in marks.